Birmingham City Council may have to pay compensation running into tens of millions of pounds after losing a groundbreaking equal pay case.

 Britain’s biggest local authority is staring at a financial nightmare and faces the prospect of being sued by thousands of women who for years were denied hefty bonuses paid to male workers.

-The Court of Appeal on Tuesday came down on the side of 174 former council cleaners, cooks, caterers and care staff, and agreed that they can take their compensation battle to the High Court.
+The Court of Appeal yesterday came down on the side of 174 former council cleaners, cooks, caterers and care staff, and agreed that they can take their compensation battle to the High Court.

 Council leaders are now considering a last attempt to defeat the women by lodging a final appeal at the Supreme Court – the highest legal body in the land.